wojak-ops/hashlips_art_engine/README.md

 # Wojak's Note

 This HashLips repo has been modified to accomodate IMX metadata standards.
-The original output for the metadata has metadata nested under attributes (opensea standard), however this code modifies the output so that metadata is not nested.
+The original output for the metadata has metadata nested under attributes (OpenSea standard), however this code modifies the output so that metadata is not nested.
+Additionally, some suffixes have been removed from metadata outputs eg 1.json --> 1 to accomodate for token ids.

 Other changes